-Why are leave-in products needed at all?
+Why are leave-in products necessary?

-Advantages of leave-in care:
+Benefits of leave-in care:

 protection from hair dryers, sun, wind, cold;